 - Renovation to work areas changes the location of your recycling containers.

 - People forget!
-Periodic reminders on the company’s recycling program and procedures are important for a successful program.
+Periodic reminders of the company’s recycling program and procedures are important for a successful program.

 Having a designated individual or group in charge of keeping tabs on when changes to the program occur and coordinating updates to staff can be useful.
-Also, building recycling education into any on-boarding process can be beneficial to get new staff up to speed on what is accepted and where containers are located.
-There is also a benefit to having an interval-based training schedule where all staff are reminded on the program on a regular basis (quarterly, semi-annually, or annually).
+Also, building recycling education into any onboarding process can be beneficial to get new staff up to speed on what is accepted and where containers are located.
+There is also a benefit to having an interval-based training schedule where all staff is reminded of the program on a regular basis (quarterly, semi-annually, or annually).
 SWACO strongly recommends that you provide a program update/training on the program to all staff members at least once a year.